 The Flames advance to the Western Conference Final in their first trip to the playoffs in eight years.

 1968: The St. Louis Blues become the first expansion team to qualify for the Stanley Cup Final.
-Ron Schock's goal at 2:50 of double overtime gives the Blues a 2-1 victory against the Minnesota North Stars in Game 7 of the Semifinals at St. Louis Arena and a berth in the Final against the Montreal Canadiens.
-The Blues emerge from the West Division, which houses the six teams added for the 1967-68 season; they lose four one-goal games to the East Division-champion Canadiens in the Final.
+Ron Schock scores at 22:50 of overtime to give the Blues a 2-1 victory against the Minnesota North Stars in Game 7 of the Semifinals at St. Louis Arena and a berth in the Cup Final against the Montreal Canadiens.
+The Blues emerge from the West Division, which houses the six teams added for the 1967-68 season; they lose four one-goal games to the East Division-champion Canadiens in the Cup Final.

 1973: Henri Richard sets the NHL record for most career games played in the Stanley Cup Playoffs when he steps onto the ice for the Canadiens in Game 3 of the Final at Chicago Stadium.
 It's Richard's 165th postseason game, one more than Red Kelly, the previous record-holder.
 Richard goes without a point in 7-4 win by the Blackhawks.